aleph2c/miros/docs/_sources/zero_to_one.rst.txt

    <p><span class="story-intro">Our story will be placed in a little universe.</span>  This little universe will
    consist of a heaven, an earth and an underworld.
 The earth in the story isn't round like ours.
-It's a very small flat-earth, acting as a platform, floating above the underworld.
+It's a very small flat platform, floating above the underworld.
 On top of the earth are a set of pubs, arranged on different terraces.
+Each terrace has one pub.
    </p>

    <p>